tema-skakun/libft/README.md

 # libft

 This project is written in C language.
-I implemented my library, which I used in subsequent projects such as cub3D, push_swap, minishell and so on.
+I implemented my library, which I used in subsequent projects such as cub3D, push_swap, minishell, fdf and so on.

 ### Mandatory part: